Semileptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*} \ell \bar{\nu}_{\ell}$ transition in QCD: Numerical Calculations

+Second, the parameters related to the physical and QCD sides, whose numerical values are listed in Table~\ref{InParam}, are used as input for the numerical calculations.
+The heavy-quark masses used in the present analysis correspond to the $\overline{\mathrm{MS}}$ scheme, namely $\bar{m}_b(\bar{m}_b)$ and $\bar{m}_c(\bar{m}_c)$.
+The vacuum condensates and other nonperturbative input parameters are evaluated at the conventional hadronic renormalization scale $\mu \simeq 1~\mathrm{GeV}$ commonly used in QCD sum rule analyses.
 In the following section, these parameters are employed to examine the stability of the form factors within the chosen working regions and to determine their optimal fitting functions, which describe the numerical behavior of the form factors as functions of $q^2$.